-The unclaimed property totals billions of dollars nationwide.
+Nationwide, there are billions of dollars of unclaimed property.
 The Internal Revenue Service estimated in 2020 that $1.5 billion in tax refunds went unclaimed for the 2016 tax year alone.
 You may think it's unlikely that you're one of the lucky people who have unclaimed property or money waiting for them, but it's estimated that one in every four to eight Americans has unclaimed property.

 What Is Abandoned or Unclaimed Property?